MichaelMackus/fps-raycaster/README.md

-# Raycasting Demo
+# Raycasting Engine

-Simple demo using raycasting technique to resemble a pseudo-3d environment.
+Simple game engine using raycasting technique to resemble a pseudo-3d environment.

 # Dependencies